Raku/doc/writing-docs/INDEXING.md

 An index item is created using the Pod formatting code `X` in these formats:

-    # the `text` is rendered, an item with text `item` under the category `category`
-    # is added to the index
     X<text|category,item>
-    # can index more than one item
     X<text|category1,item1;category2,item2;...>
-    # can omit text, nothing is rendered, but an index item will be created
     X<|category,item>

+For the first example, the `text` text is rendered, an item with text `item` under the category `category` is added to the index.

+Note it also creates a page anchor in the current website implementation.

+The second example demonstrates how the `;` separator can be used to index more than a single item, and the third item has no text rendered, but an invisible anchor (e.g. for the HTML version) is created that can be used to navigate to via URL.

 Valid examples are: